CedricS789/Alexis-Finance-Assistant/System Prompts/3-Data-Analyst-Agent.md

 4.  **Structured Response:** Assemble the calculated data into the `High-Level Summary` format.

 ### SOP-2: Specific Data Query
-This is your workflow for specific questions like "How much was spent on groceries in September?".
+This is your workflow for specific questions like "How much was spent on groceries in September?" *(example request - adapt to actual Manager requests)*.
 1.  **Think:** Plan to fetch all expenses for the specified period and then filter them internally, explicitly planning the final `Calculator` summation.
 If the request involves finding specific category transactions that might be sparse, plan to use **Iterative Search Protocol** for the `Get_Expenses` calls if initial results are insufficient. **CRITICAL:** Plan your dual-window strategy - identify the Manager's requested period (Result Window) and calculate the broadened search period (Search Window = Result Window ± 1 day).
 2.  **Progressive Data Collection with Dual-Window Compensation:**
     - **Primary Search:** Call `Get_Expenses` using a `Date` filter with the **Search Window** (broadened by ±1 day to compensate for Notion's exclusive filtering). *(For transaction searches, use Iterative Search Protocol if needed)*